dbould/zf2_prep/zf2.prep.md

 invokables or factories when get method is called on ServiceManager and provided with matching name as first argument.

-It's possible to set a service through the Service Manager interface:
+It's possible to set a service through the Service Manager class:

 ```php
 <?php